Hilbrand Nawijn: Later career

 In early 2007, Nawijn participated in the Dutch version of So You Wanna Be a Popstar?, broadcast by the Dutch commercial TV channel SBS6, granting him fulfilment of one of his dreams.
 He stated that "Now that I have left national politics, I can do such things.
 An additional advantage is that it will keep me a bit 'in the picture'".
 As a result of his performances at the talent contest, which were met with public ridicule, Nawijn signed up for a five-year contract as a singer.
 His first single came out in May 2007, Hey Jumpen, in the jumpstyle genre, and reached #45 in the Dutch Single Top 100 charts.

 In February 2008 he returned to his original career in law.

 Since 2010, Nawijn has served as a councilor for his local political party Lijst Hilbrand Nawijn in Zoetermeer.

-In 2018, while giving a television interview discussing crime and anti-social behaviour in the area, he and the camera crew were attacked by a local gang before police intervened.
+In 2028, Nawijn was giving an interview to Omroep WNL concerning anti-social behaviour in Zoetermeer when he and the reporter were attacked by a gang of youths before the police intervened.